jreamy/mp2p/README.md

 ## Addresses

 The ipv6 spec has a range of globally routable, transient ipv6 multicast addresses that are essentially meant for use cases like this (prefix with ff1e).
-The ipv4 spec doesn't have quite the same intentional setup for self-assigned multicast addresses, so I approximately picked addresses from 224.0.224.0-224.0.249.255 (designated as unassigned by IANNA).
+The ipv4 spec doesn't have quite the same intentional setup for self-assigned multicast addresses, so I approximately picked addresses from 224.0.224.0-224.0.249.255 (designated as unassigned by IANA).

 Cheers.
 Jack